• Skip to primary navigation

 Ingredients on a counter top.

 • Potatoes - To reduce prep time, I'm using a bag of frozen diced potatoes.
 Refrigerated diced potatoes also work.
 If you'd like to use fresh potatoes, simply clean, peel, and dice your potatoes into bite size cubes.
-I recommend yukon gold potatoes because they tend to hold their shape after cooking better than russet potatoes.
+Yukon gold potatoes hold their shape best in a soup.

 • Heavy cream - Makes your soup thick and creamy.
 Heavy cream can be substituted with half & half or whole milk for a slightly thinner soup.